 I had been looking for a new hobby and creative outlet.
 I was hooked!
 I found that the meditative process of Zentangle freed the creative spirit that I didn’t even know was blocked!
 I find that while I am tangling, my hands are busy, freeing my mind to wander and allowing other creative ideas to flow in.
 Not only are the completed tangles gorgeous, but this is a process that anyone can do.
 It’s a perfect process for remembering how to be creative!

 I stumbled around a bit on my own but eventually found a local teacher in Carrollton, TX and took a private class.
-That was over 4 years ago and my joy in tangling hasn’t slowed down yet.
+That was over 9 years ago and my joy in tangling hasn’t slowed down yet.
 My favorite class was the private session I took with Sue Clark in Colorado, her work inspires me!
-She lives close to my mom so I took advantage while on vacation a couple of summers ago to work with her in her studio.
+She lives close to my mom so I took advantage while on vacation to work with her in her studio.
 In June of 2014, I continued my educational journey by traveling to Providence, RI to study with Rick and Maria and become a Certified Zentangle Teacher.

-While my primary work is as a creativity and marketing coach, I have found that teaching the Zentangle method to others is very fulfilling and helps others to get in touch with their creative spirit.
+While my primary work is as a Creative Depth Coach and business consultant for Creative Business Owners, I have found that teaching the Zentangle method to others is very fulfilling and helps others to get in touch with their creative spirit.
 I find that creativity is crucial to our success in our work and in our life.

-Here are two official Zentangle tiles.
-The formal Zentangle tile is a 3.5 x 3.5 inch square.
-It’s small size makes it easy to complete in one sitting, allowing busy individuals to do Zentangle anytime or anywhere.
+The official Zentangle tile is a 3.5 x 3.5 inch square.
+It’s small size makes it easy to complete in one sitting, allowing busy individuals to tangle anytime or anywhere.

 For simple instructions on getting started and a smorgasbord of patterns and ideas for strings, visit Linda’s fabulous TanglePatterns.com.
-Here is how Linda describe Zentangle®:
+Here is how Linda describe ZentangleĀ®: